kubevirt/user-guide/workloads/virtual-machines/node-eviction.md

 ## Re-enabling a Node after Eviction

 The **kubectl drain** will result in the target node being marked as unschedulable.
-This means the node will not be elgible for running new VirtualMachines or Pods.
+This means the node will not be eligible for running new VirtualMachines or Pods.

 If it is decided that the target node should become schedulable again, the